 As a culturally sensitive counsellor, I bring forth strengths and references from my own immigration and adaptation experiences, and from working and travelling internationally (including Asia Pacific, South Pacific, the Middle East, and Europe).
 In addition, I come with an experiential understanding of organizational/workplace issues from my previous 16-year career in the business/corporate world.

 Before setting up my private practice in BC in 2009, I worked in San Francisco as Behavioral Health Counselor at PAES Counseling & Pre-Vocational Services (PCS), dealing with welfare-to-work transitions and issues such as substance abuse/addiction, depression, and anxiety.
-I also co-facilitated an expressive arts group to deal with grief and loss.
-Prior to that, I completed a year-long extensive training at the Golden Gate Integral Counseling Center in San Francisco.
 I also have volunteer counselling experience working with African refugees in Hong Kong, who were dealing with trauma and grief.

 In my personal life, I am a wife and parent, and a practitioner of Tai Chi and Vipassana meditation.
-I have a keen interest in creativity/music/arts, First Nations/nature-based resources, neuroscience, and the bridging of psychology with spirituality.
-I also enjoy integrating Buddhist/Taoist philosophies, such as the fundamentals of opposing/complementary as well as non judgment and curiosity in psychotherapy.
+I also enjoy music and nature-based resources, as well as integrating spirituality (including Buddhist/Taoist philosophies) with psychotherapy.